Proxy adviser backs Nintendo founder family office's call for Toyo board reshuffle

 TOKYO, June 13 (Reuters) - Proxy adviser Institutional Shareholder Services Inc (ISS) has recommended that shareholders of Japan's Toyo Construction 1890.T vote for six of nine director candidates backed by the family office linked to Nintendo's 7974.T founder.

-Yamauchi-No.10 Family Office (YFO), which holds 28.51% of Toyo Construction, is seeking to take the $687 million marine construction firm private.
+Yamauchi-No.10 Family Office (YFO), which now holds 28.51% of Toyo, is seeking to take the $687 million marine construction firm private and is calling for a reshuffle of the board that has resisted its buyout offer.

+The takeover battle comes at a time when the Japanese government is putting together M&A guidelines to spur acquisitions by cracking down on unreasonable defence tactics against credible takeover offers.

-The 1,000 yen per share takeover offer, however, has been resisted by the marine construction firm saying it undervalued the company even though it was higher than a 770 yen per share offer from an industry rival that Toyo Construction had endorsed at the time.
+YFO last year offered to pay 1,000 yen per share, higher than a 770 yen per share offer from an industry rival that Toyo had endorsed at the time.
+It took about nine months for the company to form a special committee to assess YFO's proposal.

-ISS said in a report that YFO's bid is "sufficiently compelling and reasonably certain," but the board's response "fell far short of providing reassurance that it had shareholders' best interest in mind".
+ISS said in a report that YFO's bid was "sufficiently compelling and reasonably certain," but the board's response "fell far short of providing reassurance that it had shareholders' best interest in mind".

 "Based on the above analysis, we believe that a majority presence of the dissident nominees on the board is warranted to restore shareholder confidence and introduce the necessary governance improvements," ISS said.